-So far as gain and volume go, you need to know completely understand the distinction.
-To recap, the volume is a control of the loudness on the output of a sound system and has no effect on quality, whereas gain permits you to increase the loudness inside of an audio system, which completely determines the quality of the sound or recording.
+So far as gain and volume go, you need to know and completely understand the distinction.
+To recap, the volume is a control of the loudness of the output of a sound system and has no effect on quality, whereas gain permits you to increase the loudness inside of an audio system, which completely determines the quality of the sound or recording.

 The levels you set will decide how good or bad your recording sounds.
 When recording digitally, go over 0dB and the audio will clip.
 0dB doesn’t imply ‘no sound’, however the highest level a digital system can deal with before it runs out of bits to store information and clips the signal.

 The important thing to good recording ranges is to get as hot a signal as you’ll be able to, without going over the max that the recorder can deal with.